BrFern/TC_App/README.md

 APIs:
 Axios, CORS
 ​
----

 ​
-Getting Started
+# Getting Started

----
-The project was planned on a [Trello Board](https://trello.com/b/zqqBSEoa/wishbone-mern-app) and available on [Render](www.google.com).
+The project was planned on a Trello board: https://trello.com/b/eJo3TQyu/mern-app-planning

+# Unsolved Problems
+ Getting the materials on the shelf
+ Making a database with accessible images
+ Being able to click on the image
 ​
----
 ​
-Unsolved Problems
----
-Form alignment reorganization of active versus inactive dogs.
-​
-All other known bugs and fixes can be sent to [cyn.uruk@gmail.com](cyn.uruk@gmail.com).
-​
----
-​
-Future Enhancements
+# Future Enhancements

----
-1. Listing a calendar or automate updates of upcoming Meet and Greet events.
-2. A wishlist supply request for each active dog emailed to the rescue director.
-3. User authentication on the Login page.
-4. User logout on the Create Profile and All Dogs List page.
+1. Putting the materials on the shelf
+2. Authorization
+3. Multiple shelves
+4. Materials from everywhere

 ​